teye/zillinka/external-adapters/unixtime/README.md

 Unix time is the number of seconds since  January 1st, 1970 at UTC, see https://www.unixtimestamp.com/ .

 This adapter fetches the unix time from the api
-"http://worldtimeapi.org/api/timezone/Europe/Berlin" (timezone for central Europe CEST, irrelevant for unix time).
+"http://worldtimeapi.org/api/timezone/Europe/Berlin" (timezone for central Europe (i.e. city of Berlin), which is, however, irrelevant for unix time).

-The adapter then writes the unix time to a oracle contract on the Zilliqa blockchain.
+The adapter then writes the unix time to an oracle contract on the Zilliqa blockchain.

 To run the adapter there are three possibilities:
 - through the oracle contract